liningtonlab/article-pipeline-docs/docs/faq.md

 ### Will NP-MRD provide a Data Availability Statement?

 Yes, you will receive a Data Availability Statement via confirmation email within 24 hours of deposition.
-This will display a report of the data uploaded, summarizing compound information and spectra.
+This will include a report of the data uploaded, summarizing compound information and spectra, and the accession number for your deposition.

 ### Where can I find the NP-MRD accession number of my deposition?

+The Deposition ID is found in the completed submission confirmation email you receive within 24 hours of successful deposition.
+This can be used as the data availability accession number, if required.

+### Where can I find the NP-MRD ID of my compound?

 The NP-MRD ID can be found on the NP card for your compound.
 This accession number is displayed in brackets next to the compound name and under the Record Information section of the NP card.
 Other accession numbers are displayed as appropriate.

-### I made a mistake in my deposition.
-What can I do?
+### What can I do if I made a mistake in my deposition?

 If you made a mistake or deposited data in error, please contact the NP-MRD team as soon as possible so our team can intercept the data and reset the submission link, allowing you to deposit again and correct any errors.